Average Home Insurance Cost in Idaho

 Why Is Home Insurance so Expensive in Idaho?

-Home insurance is expensive in Idaho because of the increasing number of claims, the high risk of severe weather and natural disasters, rising material and labor costs and state insurance laws.
+Home insurance is expensive in Idaho because of increasing claims, high weather risks, rising material and labor costs, and state insurance laws.
 Below, we explain each factor in detail.

 insurance2 icon